mrnolanhenry/Burger/README.md

 # Burger

-App which uses A MVC framework to allow users to create and "eat" burgers which updates the database.
+App which uses an MVC framework to allow users to create and "eat" burgers which updates the database.

 Deployed at:
 https://murmuring-inlet-95809.herokuapp.com/